 What is a Patent Agent?

-Our Team Leader is a Patent Attorney
+Our Team Leader is a USPTO Registered Patent Attorney

 What Does a Patent Agent Do?

-- Protect New Inventions
+- Protect New Inventions with Patent Application Services;

-- Provide Expert Invention Patenting Services
+- Provide Worldwide Invention Patenting Services.

-Working with inventors to search, evaluate, write, file, and prosecute patent applications for new inventions and ideas (read more about patenting ideas) is frequently much more a patent practitioners engineering knowledge and experience than whether or not they also have a license to practice law.
+When it comes to working with inventors to search, evaluate, write, file, and prosecute patent applications for new inventions and ideas it is frequently much more about a patent practitioners engineering knowledge and experience than whether or not they also went to law school.
+Also, check out the difference between a patent attorney and agent.
+Brief summary, it’s a license to practice law – both can prosecute patents.

-Patent Agent Services Available Online
+USPTO Registered Patenting Services Available Online

 How to be a Licensed Patent Agent?

 In order to be licensed as a patent practitioner you must become registered with the USPTO.
-The USPTO has an application to apply to take an exam known as the patent bar.
-If you pass the exam you can become a registered agent or attorney.
-The requirements to apply don’t really have anything to do with a law degree.
-Usually potential candidates have engineering degrees or advanced degrees in a specific speciality area of study.
-A career as a patent agent does not require a law degree.
+The USPTO has an application to apply to take the examination for registration to practice before the USPTO, known as the patent bar.
+If you pass the patent bar exam you can become a registered agent or attorney.
+The requirements to apply to take the patent bar exam don’t really have anything to do with a law degree.
+Usually potential candidates have engineering degrees or advanced degrees in a specific speciality area of study (such as a doctoral degree).